Lords of Waterdeep (video game): Gameplay

 The game can be played solo or with friends, and puts players in the role of the Masked Lords, the anonymous rulers of Waterdeep, a thriving port city.
 The goal is to compete against other Lords by scoring the most victory points, earned mostly by completing quests.

 Reception

 The game was positively received by critics.

 Shaun Musgrave of TouchArcade gave the iOS version of the game 4/5 stars, calling it a well-designed board game with a good conversion into digital form.
 He praised both the difficulty of the single-player AI, as well as the ease of local and online multiplayer.

 Max Eddy of PCMag gave the iOS version 4.5/5 points and the Editor's Choice award, calling it "fun and strategic" and noting that it both looked and played "great".
 He praised the tutorials as "in-depth" and noted that no prior knowledge of Dungeons & Dragons was required.

 J.P.
 Grant of Paste called the game's mechanics "intricate" and the game itself one of a number of "outstanding" digital board games.
-However, Rob Zacny of VICE criticized the game as a "bad teacher".
+In contrast, Rob Zacny of VICE criticized the game as a "bad teacher".